confused-Techie/GoPage/readme.md

 ````

 Once here feel free to read through and explore the Plugins available and download them, which will then give you the ability to set them in the Plugin Fields of a New Link Item or while Editing a Link Item.

+## Plugins Available by Default

+Many Plugins have already been created for GoPage and are available by default after installation.

+* Status Check: Simple way to see if the address is currently reachable.
+* Favicon Swiper: Retrieve Favicons via known methods or Google API's as a fallback.
+* Jellyfin API: Get information about your Jellyfin Instance.
+* Pihole API: Get information from your Pihole Instance.
+* Light Theme: Simple Light Theme for those not loving the Dark Theme.
+* Exaggerator Theme: Exaggerator Theme...
+Just Colourful.

 ## [Contribute](docs/contribute.md)